 There are several possible causes of heart palpitations, including external factors and some underlying health conditions.

-- certain medications, such as asthma inhalers, cold medicine, or thyroid pills
+- certain medications, such as asthma inhalers, cold medication, or thyroid pills

 Heart palpitations occur randomly.
 Due to this, they may not happen during a consultation with a doctor or while wearing a heart monitor, which can make the diagnosis more challenging.